 Minidoka National Historic Site is a developing national park unit.
 The historic site, near Jerome, Idaho, is open year-round during daylight hours for a self-guided tour on a 1.6 mile trail.
 A temporary visitor contact station is located in a historic post World War II building.
-The temporary visitor contact station is open every day from June 1st to August 31st for the summer season, and and from from Labor Day to November 1, 2018 for the winter season.
+The temporary visitor contact station is open Friday thru Monday from May 24th to September 2nd for the summer season, and and from from Labor Day to November 1, 2018 for the winter season.
 The Visitor Center will be closed from November 1, 2018 - May 1, 2019.
 Please check back as information will be be updated as necessary.

 Visiting Minidoka Today

 For information or tours about the Bainbridge Island unit in Washington contact the Bainbridge Island Historical Society at 206- 842-2773 or go to bainbridgehistory.org.
 The memorial is a joint effort of the historical society and Bainbridge Island Exclusion Memorial Association, Bainbridge Island Japanese American Committee, and City of Bainbridge Island.
 Klondike Gold Rush National Historic Site, Seattle, Washington, provides National Park Service administrative assistance.

 NPS Passport Stamps

 The passport stamp is also available at the Bainbridge Historical Museum in downtown Winslow, WA.

 Last updated: May 31, 2019